maecha/maecha/README.md

 ## 🚀 About Me
-Hi, my name is Seiya Maeda and I'm a Front-end Engineer.
+Hi there!
+I'm Seiya Maeda, a front-end engineer.

-I was born in 1989 in the Tsugaru region of Aomori Prefecture.
-After graduating from high school, I moved to the Kanto area, and in 2021, I returned to Aomori where I now work remotely.
+Born in 1989, I grew up in the Tsugaru region of Aomori.
+After high school, I moved to the Kanto area but returned to Aomori in 2021, where I now work remotely.

-My hobbies are photography, reading, and skiing.
+In my free time, I enjoy photography, reading, and skiing.

 ## 🔧 Skills